 What Are Some Common Types of Kratom?

-Kratom comes in many different breeds, commonly referred to as strains and veins.
-They all have the same active ingredient, mitragynine, so the only relevant distinction to our discussion is the physical form that kratom comes in, as there are different processing techniques that may affect the potency and effects of kratom.
+Kratom comes in many different breeds, referred to as strains and veins.
+They all have the same active ingredient, mitragynine.
+The only relevant distinction to our discussion is the physical form that kratom comes in.
+There are different processing techniques that may affect the potency and effects.
 Some of the different forms of kratom include:

 - Capsules or Pills